fionahevans/fheweb/content/bibbulmun/index.md

 David’s brow wrinkled.
 “But you don’t hike.
 You don’t even go to the gym anymore.”

 “I started boxing classes.”
 Lee crossed her arms, uncrossed them and placed her hand on her hips.
 “Besides, anyone can walk, David.
 You just put one foot in front of the other.”

 David looked sceptical.
-“You don’t know anything about hiking.
-You don’t even own a pair of boots.”
+“You don’t know anything about hiking," he said.
+"You don’t even own a pair of boots.”

 “I can learn,” Lee said.
 “It’s not rocket science.”